 Sheryl Leventhal, MD

-In 2005, after spending 13 years practicing Hematology Oncology, I switched my focus to Functional Medicine, a newer systems approach to medicine.
-I was in the third graduating class of fellows that studied and certified through The Institute for Functional Medicine , which is now going on its 30th year.
-As someone always hungry to learn and improve care, in the last 5 years I have been following the increasing proliferation in medical studies, articles, books, podcasts, and websites in the emerging field of longevity.
-With the celebration of my 60th birthday coupled with my determination to remain vibrant and fit, I have embarked upon a deep study of the new genomics and physiology of aging and am now hungry to share what I’m learning with patients by offering an integrated, comprehensive Longevity Medical Consultation service that can help each client hedge against future disease and realize their full potential to live healthfully throughout the remainder of their lives.
+After spending 13 years practicing Hematology Oncology, in 2005 I switched my focus to Functional Medicine, a newer systems approach to medicine.
+I was in the third graduating class of fellows that studied and certified through The Institute for Functional Medicine, which is now going on its 30th year.
+As someone hungry to learn and improve care, in the last six years, I have followed the proliferation of medical studies, articles, books, podcasts, and websites in the emerging field of Longevity.
+With the celebration of my 60th birthday coupled with my determination to remain vibrant and fit, I embarked upon a deep study of the new genomics and physiology of aging, and am now I am eager to share what I’m learning with patients by offering integrated, comprehensive Longevity Medicine focused on genomics, fitness, and immunity, that can help each patient hedge against future disease and realize their full potential to live healthfully throughout the remainder of their lives.

 Publications